 Expect to pay between 500 thai baht and 1000 thai baht per night for a guest house, depending on hot/cold water and fan/aircon.
 That's between $17 and $35 a night.
 Hotels are much more expensive, and will cost upwards of double that.

 Trains, buses and boats are regular and good value.
 You can get an overnight train '2nd class' with a bed for about 1000 baht ($35).
-You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. about 8 years ago
+You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. over 8 years ago

 We have 2 answers from Twitter: